 Markets and Subjects Analyzed

-- Qualitative and quantitative overview of workloads as defined in IDC's storage and server workloads taxonomy
+- Qualitative and quantitative overview of workloads as defined in IDC's enterprise infrastructure workloads taxonomy

 - Qualitative and quantitative overview of workloads as deployed on bare metal, virtualized, and containerized environments